Yoon replaces 6 ministers ahead of his 3rd year, general election

 South Korea unveils plan to tackle ailing mental health

 President Moon’s approval rating rebounds on virus responseBy Choi Si-young

-According to the poll, conducted between Monday and Wednesday, Moon’s approval rating stood at 52.5 percent, up 3.2 percentage points from a week earlier and the highest since the second week of November 2018, when it stood at 53.7 percent.
+According to the poll, conducted between Monday and Wednesday, Moon’s approval rating stood at 52.5 percent, up 3.2 percentage points from the previous week.
+It was the highest since the second week of November 2018, when it was at 53.7 percent.

 Support for Moon had lagged below the 50 percent mark since August 2019.
 Moon received stronger support this time from conservatives and moderates alike, as well as from people in all age groups except those in their 30s.

 Some 44 percent of respondents disapproved of Moon’s performance, down 3.8 percentage points from the previous week.
 Moon’s ruling Democratic Party of Korea maintained its lead with 45 percent, the highest figure this year, followed by the main opposition United Future Party with 29.8 percent.